Ulnar collateral ligament injury of the thumb

 Gamekeeper's thumb (also known as skier's thumb or UCL tear) is a type of injury to the ulnar collateral ligament (UCL) of the thumb.
-The UCL may be merely stretched, or it may be torn from its insertion site into the proximal phalanx of the thumb; in approximately 90% of cases part of the bone is actually avulsed from (sheared away from) the joint.
-This condition is commonly observed among gamekeepers and Scottish fowl hunters, as well as athletes (such as volleyballers and soccer goalkeepers).
+The UCL may be merely stretched, or it may be torn from its insertion site into the proximal phalanx of the thumb.
+This condition is commonly observed among gamekeepers and Scottish fowl hunters, as well as athletes (such as volleyballers and football goalkeepers).
 It also occurs among people who sustain a fall onto an outstretched hand while holding a rod, frequently skiers grasping ski poles.

 Signs and symptoms

 Symptoms of gamekeeper's thumb are instability of the MCP joint of the thumb, accompanied by pain and weakness of the pinch grasp.
 The severity of the symptoms is related to the extent of the initial tear of the UCL (in the case of skier's thumb), or how long the injury has been allowed to progress (in the case of gamekeeper's thumb).

 Characteristic signs include pain, swelling, and ecchymosis around the thenar eminence, and especially over the MCP joint of the thumb.
 Physical examination demonstrates instability of the MCP joint of the thumb.

 The patient will often manifest a weakened ability to grasp objects or perform such tasks as tying shoes and tearing a piece of paper.
 Other complaints include intense pain experienced upon catching the thumb on an object, such as when reaching into a pants pocket.